sypsyp97/Genetic_NAS/README.md

 ## Usage Example

+Before running the NAS process, please ensure that you have an Edge TPU device available.
+You will also need to install the necessary libraries and dependencies for working with the Edge TPU.
+Instructions for setting up the Edge TPU can be found in the [Coral documentation](https://coral.ai/docs/accelerator/get-started/).

 Here's an example of how you can use the `start_evolution` function to initiate the process of NAS:

 ```python